Follow us

 Level 1

-Level 2
+Eligibility for Level 2

-The top 1000 Olympiad rank holders between 4 and 1003 with minimum marks of 50% and above.
+Top 1000 Olympiad rank holders between 4 and 1003 with minimum marks of 50% and above.

 Class 1st Rank holders with minimum 75% marks and 100 participation in the respective subject from the school.

-Level 3
+Eligibility for Level 3

 International Olympiad 1st rank holders of Classes 6th to 12th from 2nd level will be eligible for level 3.
 Level 3 will be conducted in New Delhi, India.